laro/Cilia/2 Standard Library/2 Array.md

     - `var subarray = array[1..2]`
     - `var subarray = array[1..<3]`
-    - Incomplete ranges (need lower and/or upper bounds before use) are typcally implemented as inline functions that determine the concrete bounds and then call `array[start..end]` (or one of the exclusive counterparts).
+    - Incomplete ranges (need lower and/or upper bounds before use) are typically implemented as inline functions that determine the concrete bounds and then call `array[start..end]` (or one of the exclusive counterparts).
         - `var subarray = array[..2]`
         - `var subarray = array[..]`
     - See Rust [Slices](https://doc.rust-lang.org/book/ch04-03-slices.html)